WAGR V class

 The WAGR V class was the last class of steam locomotive to enter service with the Western Australian Government Railways (WAGR).
 The class was part of the post war regeneration plan for the WAGR, intended for the heavy coal traffic between the Collie coal fields and Perth.

 Engineering background

 Twenty-four locomotives were ordered in 1951 from Beyer, Peacock and Company, Manchester.
 Capacity issues saw construction of the locomotives subcontracted to Robert Stephenson & Hawthorn's Darlington works although still issued with Beyer Peacock builders numbers.
 The locomotives entered service between April 1955 and November 1956.

 The locomotive was of a modern design with a high superheat, a large combustion chamber and a thermic syphon in the firebox.
 Roller bearings were used on all the locomotive and tender wheels.
 When introduced the V class was the largest rigid wheelbase locomotive on the WAGR system, exceeded only by the Australian Standard Garratt.

 The class was designed to have as many parts as possible interchangeable with the W class.
-It was designed with the intention of being converted to standard gauge, however when the new gauge arrived 10 years later, more powerful diesel locomotives were introduced and the V class saw out their days on the narrow gauge network.